jimburton/scrabble/chapters/Chapter3.md

 being calculated, such as the score.
 Some things to note:

-+ Because the `Validator` is a parameter we can call `move` with `valGameRules` only (if we don't want to include a dictionary check) or `valGameRulesAndDict` to check everything.
++ Because the `Validator` is a parameter we can call `move` with `valGameRules` only if we don't want to include a dictionary check, or `valGameRulesAndDict` to check everything.
-+ To see how the score is calculated, study the functions `scoreWord` and `scoreWords` in `Scrabble.Board`. (*Disclaimer*: these functions are unpleasantly messy, but this seems to be unavoidable!)
++ To see how the score is calculated, study the functions `scoreWord` and `scoreWords` in `Scrabble.Board`. (*Disclaimer*: these functions are unpleasantly messy, but this seems to be unavoidable.)

   Every tile in a new word adds its face value multiplied by the letter-bonus of the square it is placed on, if any.
 Then the score